Divine1/privateblockchain-withapi/README.md

         - content-type : application/json
         - Request body : ` { body : your block message } `

+You can also enter an invalid endpoint say for example `http://localhost:9000/xyz` to view the end point details

 ## Below are the description for private blockchain project without API